hpc-uk/build-instructions/OpenFOAM/build_openfoam_5.0_gcc6.md

 These instructions cover the building of OpenFOAM on [Cirrus](http://www.cirrus.ac.uk).
 Cirrus is a SGI ICE XA system with Intel Xeon "Broadwell" processors.

-These instructions cover using GCC 6.x to compile OpenFOAM.
+These instructions cover using GCC 6.x to compile OpenFOAM.<br>
+It is assumed that you are logged in as use cse.

 Setup your environment
 ----------------------